sonda-red/blog/content/posts/05-intel-homelab-3.md

 harbor.sonda.red.local/sonda-red/llama-3.1-8b          0.0.1    Kalin Daskalov   llama-3.1-8b      59.8 GiB    sha256:6dbbab498985a21f95728219a1dbbec7ff76e7190107badffc9ae8766ce71552
 ```

-### **Challenges**
+### Challenges

-**Network considerations**
+#### Network considerations

-- In my case, the ingress controller load balancer service has a MetalLB VIP.
+- In my case, the ingress controller load balancer service has a [MetalLB](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/metallb) VIP.
 If pods or hosts resolve harbor.sonda.red.local to the MetalLB VIP, traffic leaves the node and comes back.
-Big blobs transfer at very low speeds because my gpu node is far from the router and NUC master and worker node.
+Big blobs transfer at very low speeds because my GPU node is far from the router and NUC master and worker node.
 I connect it to the same network via WiFi, but it's still a bottleneck.
 - If you're hosting your own object storage, registry, and GPU workloads, try to keep them on the same node or ensure nodes have a fast path between them.
-- Leveraging cilium's topology-aware routing helps keep traffic local.
+- Leveraging Cilium's topology-aware routing helps keep traffic local.
 - Your ingress controller (NGINX in my case) may have body size limits and timeouts that choke big pushes/pulls.
 ```yaml
 metadata: